 This fruit holds a lot of water.
 As you might already know, chickens need more water during the summer.
 Giving them hydrating treats will surely help with the summer heat.

-Since the cherry doesn’t have tons of calories, it’s one of the best summer treats if you have any overweight chickens on your run.
+Since the cherry doesn’t have many calories, it’s one of the best summer treats if you have overweight chickens on your run.

 You might want to chill them before giving them to your chickens to maximize the refreshing effect!